 Welcome to Unix/Linux Tutorials by Linux Experts.
-The objective of these tutorials is to provide in depth understanding of Linux Operating System.
-In these tutorials, we will cover topics such as Architecture, OS Commands, Vi Editor and File Permissions.
-We will also cover advanced topics such as Scheduling Jobs, User Administration, Disk Partitioning, Package Management and Troubleshooting of common issues.
+The objective of these tutorials is to provide an in-depth understanding of the Linux Operating System.
+In these tutorials, we will cover topics such as Architecture, OS Commands, Vi Editor, and File Permissions.
+We will also cover advanced topics such as Scheduling Jobs, User Administration, Disk Partitioning, Package Management, and Troubleshooting of common issues.

-In addition to the free linux tutorials, we will also cover common interview questions, issues and how to's of linux operating system.
+In addition to the free Linux tutorials, we will also cover common interview questions, issues, and how to's of the Linux operating system.